tposney/midi-qol/README.md

 Midi-qol will attempt to use Convenient Effects, then Combat Uiltiy Belt, then an internal concentration effect (in that order) when applying and removing concentration.
 * Convenient Effects: No Additional configuration is required.
 * Combat utility belt.
-Since in CUB you need to identify which of the conditions (in condition lab) is the concentration effect (and midi uses that mapping), you need to make sure that the concentration name is set correctly in CUB's concentrator to match the concentration effect in codition lab.
+Since in CUB you need to identify which of the conditions (in condition lab) is the concentration effect (and midi uses that mapping), you need to make sure that the concentration name is set correctly in CUB's concentrator to match the concentration effect in condition lab.
 * For the internal effect no additional configuration is required.

 ## Magic Resistance